awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 If you are creating a CMK to encrypt data you store or manage in an AWS service, create a symmetric CMK\.
 [AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) use symmetric CMKs to encrypt your data\.
 These services do not support encryption with asymmetric CMKs\.
 For help deciding which type of CMK to create, see [How to choose your CMK configuration](symm-asymm-choose.md)\.

 When you create a CMK in the AWS KMS console, you are required to give it an alias \(friendly name\)\.
-The CreateKey operation does not create an alias for the new CMK\.
-To create an alias for a new or existing CMK, use the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation\.
+The `CreateKey` operation does not create an alias for the new CMK\.
 For detailed information about aliases in AWS KMS, see [Using aliases](kms-alias.md)\.

 **Learn more:**
 + For help creating a CMK with imported key material \([key material origin](concepts.md#key-origin) is External\), see [Create a customer master key with no key material](importing-keys-create-cmk.md)\.
++ For help creating a multi\-Region primary key or replica key, see [Creating multi\-Region keys](multi-region-keys-create.md)\.
 + For help creating a CMK in a custom key store \([key material origin](concepts.md#key-origin) is Custom Key Store \(CloudHSM\)\), see [Creating CMKs in a Custom Key Store](create-cmk-keystore.md)\.
 + For help determining whether an existing CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.
 + To use your CMKs programmatically and in command line interface operations, you need a [key ID](concepts.md#key-id-key-id) or [key ARN](concepts.md#key-id-key-ARN)\.
 For detailed instructions, see [Finding the key ID and ARN](find-cmk-id-arn.md)\.